RealNumberI/streaming-03-rabbitmq/README.md

 You'll need to fix an error in the program to get it to run.
 Once it runs and finishes, we can reuse the terminal.
+** The error message I got made me think that I hadn't installed something properly.
+The error is very actually simple and can be fond by looking carefully at each word in the first half.**

 ## Version 1 - Execute the Consumer/Listener